Gorbie8/A-Path-Finding/README.md

 # Path Findng Algorithm
-Graphical example of a A* path finding algorithm
+Graphical example of a A* path finding algorithm in Python 2

 ### Usage
 - Use the left mouse button to draw walls reprosented by green blocks.